 Read more about Medicare supplements here.

 The Obamacare legislation did not change the nature or benefits of Medicare Advantage plans.
 These plans will continue to be available to consumers like you.
 However it DID change the funding for Medicare Advantage plans.

 As the plans receive lower federal funding in the years ahead, you may see increases in your costs related to the plan.
 So if you have an HMO or PPO plan with a private insurance company where you pay copays for medical services to healthcare providers that are in the insurance company’s network, then over the next few years, you may see some changes.

 When the federal government slashes funding for these plans, there a few predictable things that may happen.
 First, you may see an increase in the monthly premium that you pay for your Medicare health plan.
 For example, many Medicare HMO plans have had monthly premium of $0 in the past.
 You may see going forward that the insurance companies must now charge a premium.
 This premium might be something minimal like $20/month, but there could be plans out there that will see higher jumps in premium.

 Likewise, some of the copays for services on these plans may also increase.
 As an example, perhaps your plan in 2013 has charged a $5 copay when you visit your primary care doctor.
 In 2014, you could be notified that the premium has increased to $10 per visit.
 Similarly, hospital stays may have higher copays.
 If your current plan charged you $150/day for hospital stays, be sure that you check to see what the new copay is in 2014 because it’s possible that is increasing.

 Some plans may also have to cut some of the extra ancillary benefits.
-If a plan provided vision coverage up until now, it may have to drop that benefit in favor of using funding to sustain lower costs for the medically necessary base benefits of the plan.
+If a plan provided vision coverage up until now, it may have to drop that benefit.
+They could reallocate that expense to sustain lower costs for the medically necessary base benefits of the plan instead.

 Read more about Medicare Advantage plans here.